hypersoft/jsh/README.md

 	15. User Github hosted script repository

 <hr>
-Jsh has no intention to be a POSIX shell, but if you work at it, you might be able to build one with it in no time at all, without all of the binary overhead.
+Jsh has no intention to be a [POSIX shell](http://pubs.opengroup.org/onlinepubs/009695399/utilities/xcu_chap02.html), but if you work at it, you might be able to build one with it in no time at all, without all of the binary overhead.
 It isn't until we reach completion of the above task list that version 1.0 of jsh will be anounced for general user incorporation.

 If you would like to help out with development or have questions feel free to contact the developer here on [GitHub](https://github.com/hypersoft), [Facebook](https://facebook.com/pc.wiz.tt), or [Gmail](mailto:pc.wiz.tt@gmail.com)

+######*We've come a long way from html, javascript, perl, cgi, and diskless set-tops.
+The view is comparitively awesome*
 <markup theme='hypersoft'>